nripstein/What-Bird-is-That/README.md

 # Data
-The bird [dataset](https://www.kaggle.com/datasets/gpiosenka/100-bird-species) utilized in this project comprises a wide range of bird species, offering a comprehensive coverage of avian biodiversity.
+The bird [dataset](https://www.kaggle.com/datasets/gpiosenka/100-bird-species) used in this project comprises a wide range of bird species, offering a comprehensive coverage of avian biodiversity.
 It includes 525 different species, enabling the model to accurately identify and classify a diverse range of birds.

 ### Sample images from data set